pklehre/EC-Theory-UoB/_members/shishen.md

 publications: 'author^=*Lin'

 teaser: >
-    Shishen Lin is PhD student in the School of Computer Science at the University of Birmingham.
+    Shishen Lin starts his PhD of Computer Science at Birmingham since Sep.
+2021.
+He mainly focuses on Artificial Intelligence, Optimisation, Evolutionary Algorithm and Runtime Time Analysis of EAs.
+Before that, he was a MSc Mathematics student at Imperial College London with a focus on  probability theory, Markov processes and random matrix theory.
+He has completed his BSc Maths degree at Warwick before going to Imperial.

 profile:
     website: TBA